r7-labs/R7.Emblems/README.md

 r7-emblems
 ==========

-Easy set emblems for files and folders
+Simple GTK# application to easily set emblems for files and folders

 About